schuderer/mllaunchpad/docs/config.rst

         # in all types of datasources/datasinks.
         # All other properties are specific to the datasource type.
         type: csv  # Generic; the type of the datasource
         path: ./iris_train.csv  # Can also be a URL.
-Valid URL schemes: http, ftp, s3, and file.
+Valid URL schemes: http, ftp, s3, and file
-        expires: 0  # -1: never (=cached forever), 0: immediately (=no caching), >0: time in seconds.
+        expires: 0  # -1: never (=cached forever), 0: immediately (=no caching), >0: time in seconds
+        cache_size: 10  # Optional: maximum number of different results to keep in memory, default=32
         options: {}  # Special kwargs to pass to the datasource's implementation
         tags: train  # String or list of strings.
-Valid are "train", "test" and/or "predict"
+Valid are "train", "test" and/or "predict".
       petals_test:
         type: csv
         path: ./iris_holdout.csv